vtaits/filterlist/packages/filterlist/README.md

 - **appliedFilters** - Object, filters and their values that applied by default.
 Should be { filterName1: filterValue, filter2Name: filter2Value, ... }

-- **initialFilters** - Object, filters and their values that sets after filter reset.
+- **resetFiltersTo** - Object, filters and their values that sets after filter reset.
 Should be { filterName1: filterValue, filter2Name: filter2Value, ... }

 - **alwaysResetFilters** - Object, filters and their values that sets after every filters or sorting change.
 Should be { filterName1: filterValue, filter2Name: filter2Value, ... }